Seditious Mob Storming Capitol For Their God Trump

-Category: World Politics Hits: 3CURRENT UPDATE: 11:21 AM PST: Pence has been rushed from the Senate Chamber.
+Category: World Politics Hits: 5CURRENT UPDATE: 11:21 AM PST: Pence has been rushed from the Senate Chamber.
 As @SenatorLankford speaks:"The Senate will stand in recess until the call of the chair.""Protesters are in the building." pic.twitter.com/35KgJfVxHM — CSPAN (@cspan) January 6, 2021 Here's another view: The view from inside the Capitol, where Trump supporters are trying to breach the doors. pic.twitter.com/YiEbuJ3FX6 — The Recount (@therecount) January 6, 2021 -------

 Read more https://crooksandliars.com/2021/01/seditious-mob-trying-storm-capitol